zhongjiedong/Tsukiro/README.md

 ## Updating

-Major update means the first number changes (for example beta 1.2 to beta 2.0), these will not be save friendly.
+Major update means the first number changes (for example beta 27 to beta 30), these will not be save friendly.
 Minor update means the second number changes, these will be save friendly.
 If this Modlist receives an update please check the Changelog before doing anything.
 Always backup your saves or start a new game after updating.

 **Wabbajack will delete all files that are not part of the Modlist when updating!**

 This means that any additional mods you have installed on top of the Modlist will be deleted.
 Your downloads folder will not be touched!

 Updating is like installing.
 You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

+If you would like to add mods to the list and keep them rename the mod in MO2 with [NoDelete] in front of the name and do NOT tick overwrite when updating the list.

 ## In-Game MCM Options
 MCM options have been tweaked specifically for this list, do not modify anything unless otherwise specified.